Skip to Content

 On-campus personal interviews are held during September-January and are required.
 Not all applicants who submit secondary application materials will be invited for an interview.
 Those who are selected for an interview will be contacted by the Admissions Committee.
 An applicant's performance in the interview is considered part of the selection process.

-After interviews have taken place, applicants either will be reviewed by the Admissions Committee during "rolling admissions," which takes place from mid-October through late January, or in February-March.
+After interviews have taken place, applicants either will be reviewed by the Admissions Committee during "rolling admissions," which takes place from mid-October through mid January, or in the "final pool" in March.
 These decisions are made by the Admissions Committee based on individual applications and interviews.

-Applicants will be notified by mail whether they are admitted, placed on an alternate list, or denied admission.
-Applicants are welcome to make inquiries to the Office of Admissions regarding the completeness of their application (see Inquiries/Requests for Information).
+Applicants will be notified on the secondary whether they are admitted, placed on an alternate list, or denied admission.
+Applicants can determine the completeness of their application on their secondary application.

-Students admitted to the Carver College of Medicine may request to delay the start of their enrollment for one year.
+Students admitted to the Carver College of Medicine may request to delay the start of their enrollment for one or two years.
 Detailed instructions for arranging such a delay will be provided to each admitted student.
 Limited spaces are available for deferral.

-The Carver College of Medicine will no longer consider applicants under the Early Decision Plan.
+The Carver College of Medicine does not consider applicants under the Early Decision Plan.

-A criminal background check is performed for all students at the time of admission by an external vendor.
+A criminal background check is performed for all students at the time of admission through AMCAS.

 The Carver College of Medicine offers several combined degree programs in which you can pursue your interests.
 The Medical Scientist Training Program (MD/PhD) is designed to integrate the scientific approach and clinical medicine.
 The Medical Doctor/Masters In Public Health degree offers a way for professionals to apply the principles of both medicine and public health for the betterment of mankind.
 The Medical Doctor/Masters in Business Administration degree allows for a focus on the business side of being a healer.
 The Medical Doctor/Juris Doctor program offers a way to combine medicine with the study of law.